 The planning process should help her understand her business.
 It should help her define what she wants from the business, understand what her customers want, and decide how to optimize her business on her own terms.

 She might benefit from developing a simple sales and expense forecast, maybe even a profit and loss, so she can plan how to use and develop her resources.
 She might not need to create detailed cash flow, balance sheet, and business ratios.
 A simple business plan may be just what she needs to get going.

-This first stage of a plan, that we call the concept kick start, focuses only on a few starter elements.
-The mission statement, keys to success, market analysis, and break-even analysis give you a critical head start toward understanding your business.
+This first stage of a plan, what we call the pitch, focuses only on a few starter elements.
+The mission statement, problem you’re solving for your customers, your solution, and market analysis, give you a critical head start toward understanding your business.